otecode/otecode/README.md

 ### Hello community!
-I'm Javi 👋
-A software developer from Madrid.
+I'm Javi, software developer 👋

 - 🤓 I studied application development in Java and SQL, and I'm currently learning new languages and technologies 🧠
 - 🌱 I’m currently learning new coding tools for Java, C# and Python